Section Three: Student Services, Health, and Safety

 - Students who require parking on campus for disability/medical reasons must complete an Accommodations Request form and submit the form to Access and Wellness, Rm L1134.
 Upon approval from Access and Wellness the required paperwork will be sent to the Security Manager for parking accommodations.
 Additional accommodations such as transportation by the accessibility shuttle can be scheduled through the Access and Wellness Office at (563) 249-7823 ext.
 7169.

 - For resident students living at the BW, a limited number of parking spaces at the BW will be available.
-Free permits for these parking spaces will be awarded through a random drawing of BW residents.
+Free permits for these parking spaces will be awarded through a random drawing of BW residents (if needed).
 Residents who are not awarded a BW parking permit must park their vehicles at the South Campus parking lot.

 South Campus Parking (Harrison Drive adjacent to Ashford Athletic Field):